zhangchiqing/blog/posts/2018-03-10-symmetric-key-encryption-aes-ctr-mode.md

 ```

 ## Verify property
 Now we can encrypt and decrypt messages in CTR mode.
-We also need to verify that if either the IV or the secret key is different than the one used for encryption, the ciphertext can't be decrypted.
+We also need to verify that if either the IV or the secret key is different from the one used for encryption, then the ciphertext can't be decrypted.

 Let's add more checks in the `testCTREncryption` function: